-All degrees are voted by the Board of Trustees on the recommendation of the faculty.
-The Board of Trustees will grant degrees in October to those students who complete all academic and administrative requirements and are approved by the faculty as candidates for graduation in September/October.
-However, there will be only one graduation ceremony in May.
+All degrees are voted by the Board of Trustees on the recommenda on of the faculty.
+The Board of Trustees will grant degrees in October to those students who complete all academic and administra ve requirements and are approved by the faculty as candidates for gradua on in September/October.
+However, there will be only one gradua on ceremony in May.
 The faculty explicitly reserves the right to determine whom it will recommend for any degree, taking into account not only the candidate's fulfillment of minimum course requirements but also the quality, coherence, and integrity of the student's program as a whole as indicated by the reports of the assessments.
-A minimum grade point average of 2.00 (C) on a four-point scale is required for graduation in the Certificate, MTS, MAM, and MDiv programs.
-A student with a grade point average below 2.00 (C) is not making satisfactory progress in the Certificate, MTS, MAM, and MDiv programs and may be placed on academic probation.
+A minimum grade point average of 2.00 (C) on a four-point scale is required for gradua on in the Cer ficate, MTS, MAM, and MDiv programs.
+A student with a grade point average below 2.00 (C) is not making sa sfactory progress in the Cer ficate, MTS, MAM, and MDiv programs and may be placed on academic proba on.
 Candidates for the degree of Master of Divinity are reminded of the statement on "Readiness for Ministry" found on page 10 of this catalog.
-Candidates for any McCormick master's degree must be registered for the full final year preceding graduation, unless special arrangements have been made with the concurrence of the Academic Dean.
+Candidates for any McCormick master's degree must be registered for the full final year preceding gradua on, unless special arrangements have been made with the concurrence of the Academic Dean.

-Students registering for their final semester of work before qualifying for a degree will at the same time fill out an application for graduation and pay the established graduation fee.
+Students registering for their final semester of work before qualifying for a degree will at the same me fill out an applica on for gradua on and pay the established gradua on fee.
 In order to be eligible to graduate, degree candidates must submit all course work to instructors no later than Friday two weeks prior to the last day of the spring term.
-All students must meet all financial obligations to the seminary by April 15, including payment of rent in housing owned by other ACTS seminaries and settlement of all debts and obligations to JKM Library, other ACTS libraries, and the University of Chicago libraries.
-Diplomas and transcripts will be withheld until all the graduate's accounts are reconciled, financial obligations have been satisfied, and various forms and requests for information by the seminary, including an Association of Theological Schools questionnaire, are completed.
+All students must meet all financial obliga ons to the seminary by April 15, including payment of rent in housing owned by other ACTS seminaries and settlement of all debts and obliga ons to JKM Library, other ACTS libraries, and the University of Chicago libraries.
+Diplomas and transcripts will be withheld un I all the graduate's accounts are reconciled, financial obliga ons have been sa sfied, and various forms and requests for informa on by the seminary, including an Associa on of Theological Schools ques onnaire, are completed.